 Management by objective works – if you know the objectives.
 Ninety percent of the time you don’t.

 We live in a technology driven age where equipment downtime and failure no longer means losing just efficiency; you now lose money, time and most importantly client satisfaction and risk compromising retention.
-To deal with downtime, or rather prevent it there are certain capabilities that your service management system should have.
-The investment in the right service management system has become a vital part of business strategy to ensure and promote success.
+To deal with downtime, or rather prevent it there are certain capabilities that your field service management system should have.
+The investment in the right field service management system has become a vital part of business strategy to ensure and promote success.

 Fieldpoint’s Field Service Management System Can Help You Improve Your Bottom Line